Coors Field: Features

 While most of the seats in Coors Field are dark green, the seats in the 20th row of the upper deck are purple to mark the elevation of one mile (5280 ft; 1,609 m) above sea level.

 The Blue Moon Brewery at The Sandlot is a microbrewery/restaurant that is behind the right-field stands, with an entrance from Coors Field, and from Blake Street.
 The brewery is operated by the Coors Brewing Company, and experiments with craft beers on a small scale.
 The Brewery has won multiple awards at the Great American Beer Festival in various categories.
 The popular Blue Moon, a Belgian-Style Wheat beer was invented here, and is now mass-produced by Coors.
 The restaurant is housed in a building that is attached to the stadium.
 Coors Field has an extensive selection of food items.
 Selections include Rockie dogs, Denver dogs, vegetarian dogs and burgers, and all of the usual ball park items.

 Behind the center field wall is a landscape decoration that reflects the typical environment of the Rocky Mountains.
 This landscape area consists of a waterfall, fountains, and pine trees.
 After a Rockies home run or win, the fountains shoot high into the air.

 The park has two large light emitting diode (LED) video displays and one ribbon display in the outfield from Daktronics.
 The top display, underneath the "Rockies" logo, measures 27 × 47 ft.
 The second display measure 33 × 73 ft and is used to give lineups and statistics and as a scoreboard.
 The field also contains several Daktronics ribbon displays, totaling approximately 833 ft in length.

-After the close of the 2013 season, renovations began on the right field portion of the upper deck, converted into an outdoor party deck for 2014.
+After the close of the 2013 season, renovations began on the right field portion of the upper deck, converted into an outdoor party deck called "The Rooftop" for 2014.

+Coors Field is also home to a section of seats called "The Rockpile".
+The very last section of seats are 600 feet away from home plate, making them the furthest away from home plate in any MLB stadium.